Nasal washes for children

 Let me start with a story.

 A few years ago, I was lucky enough to treat the family of a prestigious person.
-After successful treatment, the father offered me an opportunity to take part in a medical project dealing with the connection of a universal plastic tube to all the different vacuums available in the world, in order to help make nasal washes for children.
-Turns out it is a national sport in Hungary.
+After successful treatment, the father offered me an opportunity to take part in a medical project involving the connection of a universal plastic tube to all the different vacuum devices available in the world, in order to help make nasal washes for children.
+Turns out, it’s a national sport in Hungary.

 I may have made a mistake by continuing to work in the medical field.

-Ever since, nasal washes for babies and children have turned into a trendy hit on the net.
+Ever since, nasal washes for babies and children have become a trendy hit on the internet.

-I am not going to argue with any mother that does nasal washes for her kid, whether they are aggressive or not.
-I certainly do not argue with any trends going on on Tiktok or Instagram, but I will try to portray the medical benefits of such washes for your child on this chapter.
+I’m not going to argue with any mother who does nasal washes for her child—whether they’re aggressive or not.
+I certainly won’t argue with any trends going viral on TikTok or Instagram.
+But in this chapter, I will try to portray the medical benefits of such washes for your child.

-And just as importantly, I will also talk about the disadvantages and harms this may cause.
+And just as importantly, I will also talk about the disadvantages and potential harms they may cause.

 Is nasal discharge a bad thing?

-Snot, no matter what colour it is, is a big troublemaker for children and adults.
+Snot, no matter what colour it is, is a big troublemaker for children and adults alike.

-Especially in the younger ones, when it blocks their upper airways and makes it difficult for them to feed (because the nares are blocked and the child struggles to breastfeed or bottle feed), as it causes difficulties for air to enter and when the mucous slides backwards, especially during the night, it causes a productive cough.
+It is especially problematic in young children, as it can block the upper airways and make feeding difficult (because the nostrils are blocked and the child struggles to breastfeed or bottle-feed).
+It also makes it harder for air to enter the airways, and when the mucus slides backwards — especially at night — it can cause a productive cough.

 This is why I have dedicated an entire chapter to the baby with a runny nose.